What Is Positive Flat Roof Drainage and Why Is It Important?

 Achieving positive “flat roof drainage” is VITAL and is the total objective on any quality flat roof drainage plan.

 At first glance you may say this is a “given”.
-Oddly enough, it doesn’t explain why major roof drainage manufacturers do not, and have never had, a roof drain sump pan (not a drain pan) available to the roof drain buying public.
+Oddly enough, it doesn’t explain why major roof drainage manufacturers do not have a roof drain sump pan (not a drain pan) available to the roof drain buying public.
 The task of “sumping” (lowering) a roof drain fell to the architect, engineer and contractor.
 The contractor in turn assigned to his field personnel to handle.

 The only way to get a “positive” flow is by making sure that the roof drains are the lowest point on the flat roof.
 Being lower than the flat roof surface, gravity will then push the rainwater into the roof drain.
 It is conveyed to a disposal point (underground storm drain system, a planter box or to the street) at ground level via the roof drain piping system.
 That’s how it should work but is not necessarily the case.
 Let’s take a look at the extant technologies in place…